mpedone/rock-paper-scissors/README.md

 2. Stylize the buttons (done, well... started)
 3. Make the output more verbose/descriptive
 4. Investigate object destructuring to simplify score update

+### CSS Changes

+Removed the width from the body tag, as it wasn't needed.
+Changed the heading > p tag to have a max-width of 600px, and removed the padding.
+When the window resized, the text either got too wide or too squished.
+Looks much better now.
+Game buttons div now wraps, so that the buttons stay on-screen, even on devices.
+The buttons I actually made a little smaller (technically, they remained small because the flex div they were in restricted them), and to grow/shrink as needed to fill the space and still be legible.
+I also tweaked outer shadow/glow on the :hover and :active states to differentiate them more.